The Holocaust and the Nakba: In literature

 In his 1949 novella Hirbet Hiz'ah, S. Yizhar dealt with the expulsion of Palestinians by Israeli forces.
 The narrator compared the plight of Palestinian refugees to that of Jewish refugees.
 In an interview, Yizhar explained that the action of expelling Palestinians contradicted his earlier beliefs about what Zionism would be.

 In 1952, Avot Yeshurun published the poem "Passover on Caves" in Haaretz.
 He later explained, "The Holocaust of European Jewry and the Holocaust of Palestinian Arabs, a single Holocaust of the Jewish People.
 The two gaze directly into one another's face."

-In 1969 the Palestinian novelist and militant Ghassan Kanafani published a novel, Return to Haifa, in which a Palestinian couple fled Haifa during the Nakba, returned to their home city, and encountered a Jewish couple – the husband is a Holocaust survivor, who, on finding their empty home, occupied it and raised the young boy they found there as a Jew.
-This son of the Palestinian couple, Dov, is engaged in military service with the IDF, while their other son in Ramallah has joined the PLO's fedayeen.
+In 1969, the Palestinian novelist and militant Ghassan Kanafani published the novel Return to Haifa.
+It depicts a Palestinian couple returning to Haifa after fleeing it during the Nakba, and encountering a Jewish couple – the husband a Holocaust survivor – who, upon finding their empty home, occupied it and raised the young boy they found there as a Jew.
+This son of the Palestinian couple, Dov, is conscripted into the IDF, while their other son in Ramallah has joined the PLO's fedayeen.
 The novel explores the tensions that arise from the interactions of these two families.

 Palestinian-American writer Susan Abulhawa's bestselling novel Mornings in Jenin (2010) tells the story of a Palestinian family from the 1930s until 2002.
 Although the book portrays anti-Arab racism and settler colonialism, the novel's protagonists are Jewish Holocaust survivors.
 Nina Fischer, writing about the novel, noted that the Holocaust and the Nakba both "function as cultural traumas and are central to the collective memory and identity of the two peoples".